CoFH/cofh.github.io/docs/energetic-infuser/index.md

 ------------

 An energetic infuser can have [augments](/docs/augments/) installed to improve certain properties or to change how it works.
+The amount of augments that can be installed depends on the machine's [tier](#tiers).
+A basic energetic infuser cannot be augmented.

 Augments can be installed in the Augmentation tab in an energetic infuser's GUI.

 {% include augment-table.html augments=page.augments %}